(c) 2024 PillSync.com

 In a 24-month carcinogenicity study in Sprague-Dawley rats, vonoprazan at daily oral doses of 5, 15, 50, and 150 mg/kg/day (approximately 0.6-, 4-, 19-, and 65-times the MRHD based on AUC) produced benign and/or malignant neuroendocrine cell tumors in the stomach in both male and female rats at doses of 5 mg/kg/day or more.
 Increased incidence of hepatocellular adenoma and carcinomas and hepatocholangiocellular adenomas and carcinomas were observed at doses of 50 and 150 mg/kg/day.

-In both mice and rats, neuroendocrine tumors in the stomach occurred in association with neuroendocrine hyperplasia and gastropathy in the stomach and increased plasma gastrin concentrations that are consistent with inhibition of gastric acid secretion.
-Carcinoid tumors have also been observed in rats subjected to fundectomy or long-term treatment with proton pump inhibitors or high doses of H2-receptor antagonists.
+In both mice and rats, neuroendocrine tumors in the stomach occurred in association with neuroendocrine hyperplasia, and gastropathy in the stomach and increased plasma gastrin concentrations that are consistent with inhibition of gastric acid secretion.
+Carcinoid tumors have also been observed in rats subjected to fundectomy or long-term treatment with PPIs or high doses of H2-receptor antagonists.

 Mutagenesis

-Vonoprazan was negative for mutagenicity in the in vitro Ames test, in an in vitro clastogenecity assay in Chinese Hamster cells and in vivo in a rat bone marrow micronucleus study.
+Vonoprazan was negative for mutagenicity in the in vitro Ames test, in an in vitro clastogenicity assay in Chinese Hamster cells and in vivo in a rat bone marrow micronucleus study.

 Impairment of Fertility